-Bits Name Function [3] SYNCIOVERRIDE Override SYNC packet insertion behavior.
-The possible values are: 0 SYNC packets are inserted into FIFO when trace activity is LOW.
-1 SYNC packets are inserted into FIFO irrespective of trace activity.
-[2] FRCSYNCOVERFLOW Force overflows to output synchronization packets.
-The possible values are: No FIFO overflow when SYNC packets are delayed.
+Bits Name Function [2] FRCSYNCOVERFLOW Force overflows to output synchronization packets.
+The possible values are: 0 No FIFO overflow when SYNC packets are delayed.
 Forces FIFO overflow when SYNC packets are delayed.
-When this bit is set to 1, the trace unit behavior deviates from architecturally-specific behavior.
+When this bit is set to 1, the trace unit behavior deviates from architecturally-specified behavior.
 [1] IDLEACKOVERRIDE Force ETM idle acknowledge.
 The possible values are: 0 ETM idle acknowledge is asserted only when ETM is in idle state.
 1 ETM idle acknowledge is asserted irrespective of ETM idle state When this bit is set to 1, trace unit behavior deviates from architecturally-specified behavior.
 [0] AFREADYOVERRIDE Force assertion of AFREADYM output.
-The possible values are: O ETM AFREADYM output is asserted only when ETM is in idle state or when all the trace bytes in FIFO before a flush request are output.
+The possible values are: 0 ETM AFREADYM output is asserted only when ETM is in idle state or when all the trace bytes in FIFO before a flush request are output.
 1 ETM AFREADYM output is always asserted HIGH.
 When this bit is set to 1, trace unit behavior deviates from architecturally-specified behavior.